 - 1. The student should discuss the complaint with the college employee most directly responsible for the condition which brought about the complaint.
 Most matters will be resolved at this level. - 2.
 If the student is still not satisfied, he/she may discuss the matter with the next level of supervisory authority. - 3.
-If the student is still not satisfied, he/she may file a written presentation of the complaint with the Vice Chancellor for Student Affairs, who is responsible for taking appropriate action on matters within his/her jurisdiction or for routing the complaint to his/her designee for action.
-If the complaint is academic in nature, the Vice Chancellor of Student Affairs will refer the complaint to the Vice Chancellor of Academic Affairs, with a notification to the complainant.
-The Office of Academic Affairs will then initiate its procedure for resolution. - 4.
+If the student is still not satisfied, he/she may file a written presentation of the complaint with the Vice Chancellor for Student Affairs or the Vice Chancellor for Academic Affairs, who is responsible for taking appropriate action on matters within his/her jurisdiction or for routing the complaint to his/her designee for action.

 A student who makes a formal complaint must submit it in writing on the Student Complaint Form.
-The written complaint must be submitted within ten (10) days after the occurrence of step 2, unless the Vice Chancellor of Student Affairs or the designee agrees to receive it beyond this period. - 5.
-The Vice Chancellor of Student Affairs or the designee will commence the process of considering the complaint within ten (10) working days of receiving the Student Complaint Form, and will acknowledge receipt of the complaint in writing to the complainant.
-He/she will ensure all steps are taken to resolve the complaint as soon as possible.
+The written complaint must be submitted within 10 days after the occurrence of step 2, unless the Vice Chancellor of Student Affairs or Vice Chancellor of Academic Affairs or the designee agrees to receive it beyond this time frame.

+The Vice Chancellor of Student Affairs or Vice Chancellor of Academic Affairs or the designee will commence the process of considering the complaint within 10 working days of receiving the Student Complaint Form, and will acknowledge receipt of the complaint in writing to the complainant.
+He/she will ensure all steps are taken to resolve the complaint as soon as practical.
 He/she will maintain a file of all documentation in relation to the consideration of the complaint.
-The Vice Chancellor of Student Affairs or the designee will ensure that any staff/faculty named in the complaint receive a copy of the complaint.
+The Vice Chancellor of Student Affairs or Vice Chancellor of Academic Affairs or the designee will ensure that any staff/faculty named in the complaint receive a copy of the complaint as soon as practicable.
 The process may include meetings with relevant staff and/or the complainant.
-Where meetings are held, the parties may, if they wish, be accompanied by a peer support person. - The complaint will be investigated by the Vice Chancellor of Student Affairs or the designee who will discuss the issues with the person(s) concerned, and may confer with the relevant staff.
-The Vice Chancellor of Student Affairs or the designee will make a decision in relation to the complaint and will communicate his or her decision to the parties within 32 days of receiving the complaint. - 6.
-If the student is still not satisfied, he/she may file a written presentation of the complaint with the Chancellor.
-This appeal must be submitted in writing two (2) weeks of the letter communicating the decision.
-The Chancellor will consider the relevant documentation and may, at his or her discretion, consult with the Vice Chancellor of Student Affairs or the designee who rendered the decision.
+Where meetings are held, the parties may, if they wish, be accompanied by a peer support person.

+The complaint will be investigated by the Vice Chancellor of Student Affairs or Vice Chancellor of Academic Affairs or the designee who will discuss the issues with the person(s) concerned, and may confer with the relevant staff.
+The Vice Chancellor of Student Affairs or the Vice Chancellor of Academic Affairs or the designee will make a decision in relation to the complaint and will communicate his or her decision to the parties, within 32 days of receiving the complaint.

+4. If the student is still not satisfied, he/she may file a written presentation of the complaint with the Chancellor.

+This appeal must be submitted in writing two weeks of the letter communicating the decision.
+The Chancellor will consider the relevant documentation and may, at his or her discretion, consult with the Vice Chancellor of Student Affairs or Vice Chancellor of Academic Affairs or the designee who made the decision.
 The Chancellor may also interview any parties relevant to the complaint.
 If he or she determines that the complaint process has been conducted in accordance with this policy and the outcome is appropriate, the Chancellor may dismiss the appeal.
 Otherwise, he or she will decide the appeal in consultation with the relevant Vice Chancellor and any other parties.
-The Chancellor will communicate his or her appeal decision in writing to the parties within ten (10) working days of the appeal.
+The Chancellor will communicate his or her appeal decision in writing to the parties.
 The Chancellor will also inform any staff members who are dissatisfied with a student complaint process of the steps available to them under the Southern University at Shreveport Human Resource Policy Grievance Procedures.